flexmonster/pivot-react/ES6/README.md

 To see the result, open `http://localhost:3000/` in your browser.

-## Usage
+## Related Flexmonster docs

+- Learn how to integrate Flexmonster with a React project in the [Integration with React](https://www.flexmonster.com/doc/integration-with-react/?r=rm_react) guide.
-For details on usage, refer to the [Integration with React](http://www.flexmonster.com/doc/integration-with-react/?r=rm_react) guide.
+- For details on Flexmonster usage, refer to the [Usage examples in React](https://www.flexmonster.com/doc/flexmonster-in-react/?r=rm_react) guide.